-CLIMATE SMART COMMUNITIES CERTIFICATION Eligibility & Requirements All communities are eligible to pursue this high impact action.
+CLIMATE SMART COMMUNITIES CERTIFICATION Eligibility & Requirements

 Demonstrate completion of this action by submitting the following documentation.

-• Submit documentation that demonstrates that your community has been listed as a Certified Climate Smart Community at the certified, bronze, silver or gold level on the NYSDEC website: www.dec.ny.gov/energy/56876.html.
+Submit documentation that demonstrates that your community has been listed as a Certified Climate Smart Community at the certified, bronze, silver or gold level on the NYSDEC website: www.dec.ny.gov/energy/56876.html.